 Giving Compass’ Take:

-• Low-income students face many disadvantages, not least among them is the social capital gap.
+• Julia Freeland Fisher explains that low-income students face many disadvantages, not least among them is the social capital gap.
 These students do not have the same access to informal mentoring and opportunities that arise through networks that their wealthier peers benefit from.

 • How can philanthropy support disadvantaged students close the social capital gap?